Approximate and Robust Bounded Job Start Scheduling for Royal Mail Delivery Offices: Introduction

-\paragraph{Contributions and Paper Organization} Section~\ref{Section:Problem_Definition} formally defines BJSP, proves the problem's $\mathcal{NP}$-hardness, and derives an $O(\log n)$ integrality gap for a natural integer programming formulation.
+Section~\ref{Section:Problem_Definition} formally defines BJSP, proves the problem's $\mathcal{NP}$-hardness, and derives an $O(\log n)$ integrality gap for a natural integer programming formulation.
 Section~\ref{Section:LPT} investigates \emph{Longest Processing Time First (LPT)} algorithm and derives a tight $2$-approximation ratio.
 We thereafter explore improving this ratio for the special case $g=1$.
 Section~\ref{Section:Problem_Definition} shows that BJSP is strongly $\mathcal{NP}$-hard even when $g = 1$.
 Several of our arguments can be extended to arbitrary $g$, but focusing on $g=1$ avoids many floors, ceilings, and simplifies our presentation.
 Furthermore, any Royal Mail instance can be converted to $g = 1$ using small discretization.

 Section~\ref{Section:Long_Short} distinguishes \emph{long} versus \emph{short} instances.
 An instance $\langle m,\mathcal{J}\rangle$ is \emph{long} if $p_j\geq m$ for each $j\in\mathcal{J}$ and \emph{short} if $p_j<m$ for all $j\in\mathcal{J}$.
 This distinction comes from the observation that idle time occurs mainly because of (i) simultaneous job completions for long jobs and (ii) limited allowable parallel job executions for short jobs.
 Section~\ref{Section:Long_Short} proves that LPT is 5/3-approximate for long instances and optimal for short instances.
-A key ingredient for establishing the ratio in the case of long instances is a concave relaxation for bounding idle machine time.
+A key ingredient for establishing the ratio in the case of long instances is a concave relaxation for bounding idle machine time, before the last job start.
 Section~\ref{Section:Long_Short} also obtains an improved approximation ratio for long instances, when the maximum job processing time is relatively small, using the \emph{Shortest Processing Time First (SPT)} algorithm.
+For long instances, our analysis shows that LPT and SPT achieve low idle machine time after and before, respectively, the last job begins.
+We leave determining the best trade-off between the two in order to obtain a better approximation ratio as an open question.